Azure/deployment-stacks/TUTORIAL.md

 # Tutorial: Create and manage your first deployment stack

-Deployment stacks are a logical grouping concept that makes it easier to control your Azure deployments throughout their lifecycle.
-With deployment stacks you combine the DevOps principle of _infrastructure as a code_ with the power of Azure Resource Manager (ARM).
+A _deployment stack_ is a native Azure resource type that enables you to manage Azure resources as a single unit at different Azure management scopes.

+This tutorial walks you through an Azure deployment stack example that uses a Bicep module template and associated Bicep resource template.

 For more information about deployment stacks, see the [readme](./README.md).